Juxtaposedwords/l2golang/advent/2019/05/README.md

     * 0 - position - use integer value as index
     * 1 - immediate - use integer values of param, not index

+** Examples:
+    * Note: `1` is sill a fine opCode as the leading digits can all be considered to be 0's.
+        * For this reason i'll likely just padd 0s.

 * concerns
     * How would an 01103 work?